Eat Like a Bear founder, Amanda Rose, Ph.D.

 Amanda Rose has been featured in regional television and print for her viral weight loss story, including this August 2020 story with NBC affiliate KGET in Bakersfield.

-Five Features in Bauer Media Publications
+Eight Features in Bauer Media Publications

 - Visalia Times Delta, February 2019: Tulare County woman inspires others with weight loss journey